 -

 Planning to go shopping in Vienna?
 Read about the most recommended places for shopping in the city.
 Additionally, if you are interested in shopping at Primark, you can read about the three Primark stores in the Vienna area.
-For those looking for brands, you can travel to the Parndorf outlet.
+For those looking for brands, you can travel to the Parndorf Outlet.
 You can also read more information about Vienna Airport and ways to reach it throughout the day.